secretstartups/handbook/product/product-analysis/growth-data-guide/index.html.md

 * `user_id`: Unique identifier of invited user
 * `source_id`: Unique identifier of namespace/group/project user is invited to (ex: `namespace_id`)
 * `member_source_type`: Type of entity user is invited to (`'Namespace'` or `'Project'`)
-* `invite_created_at` timestamp of invite created
+* `invite_created_at` Timestamp of invite creation
   * Populated for all invites, even if they fall into the "access granted" use case
 * `invite_accepted_at`: timestamp of invite acceptance
-  * Only populated when invited user needed to take action to accept.
+  * Only populated when the invited user needed to take action to accept the invite.
 This column is `NULL` for the "access granted" use case

 **[legacy.gitlab_dotcom_memberships](https://dbt.gitlabdata.com/#!/model/model.gitlab_snowflake.gitlab_dotcom_memberships)**